Channelling negatives

 Thick lines form a scale-like pattern over this image of the Telemachus submarine, giving it a kind of ominous fish skin.
 In the next photo, the channelling could be an imaginary storm with lightning striking the submarine in the harbour while sailors huddle together looking out towards it on the equally perilous ship closer to shore.

 Unknown photographer.
-Sailors on the deck of the submarine HMS Telemachus in Auckland Harbour.
-A Navy launch can be seen to the right.
-26 July 1958.
+The submarine HMS Telemachus in Auckland harbour, 26 July 1958.
 New Zealand Herald Glass Plate Collection.
-Auckland Libraries Heritage Collections, 1370-0552-29.
+Auckland Libraries Heritage Collections, 1370-0552-22. |

 In this next example, it is almost as though the channelling effect mirrors what is being depicted in the image – angular cranes on the harbour awkwardly jutting skyward.

 Unknown photographer.
 The ship Theoforos at the Auckland wharves, 7 December 1954.
 New Zealand Herald Glass Plate collection.
-Auckland Libraries Heritage Collections, 1370-0553-14.
+Auckland Libraries Heritage Collections, 1370-0553-14. |

 Giles estimates that Auckland Libraries photographic collection contains approximately 2 million negatives including acetate and glass plate.
 This includes donations such as the recently acquired Charles Peet Dawes Collection and the New Zealand Herald Glass Plate collection, both of which have been meticulously cleaned, digitised and described.
 Around 5% (10,000) of these negatives are being kept in a cool storage space (at a temperature of between 2 and 5 degrees).
 While not all items kept in the cool store are damaged, temperature-controlled conditions decrease the rate of any deterioration.